PMET-public/module-data-install/README.md

 If no correct replacement is found, the substitution will not occur.

+If you are using the GraphQL export, these substitutions will be made automatically

 Here is a list of all substitutions currently supported

 **Category Id** - `{{categoryid key="<url key of category>"}}`\